Discover CXPACKET: Top 5 Reasons

 History

-It’s essential to go into the past of these wait types in order to completely understand them.
-In order to better use the capabilities of multi-core processors and speed up query processing, Microsoft added parallelism to SQL Server.
+It’s essential to examine the past of these wait types in order to understand them completely.
+Microsoft added parallelism to SQL Server to better utilize the capabilities of multi-core processors and speed up query processing.
 However, as databases became more sophisticated, parallelism management became more difficult.

 You may like this article: WRITELOG Wait Type